TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Radio/Index.rst

          (function reference)

    Description
-         PHP function which is called to fill / manipulate the array with elements.
+         PHP function which is called to fill or manipulate the array with elements.

          The function/method will have an array of parameters passed to it